learn-co-students/javascript-strings-lab-bootcamp-prep-000/README.md

 ## Lab

 You'll find a file called `strings.js` in this directory.
-Your mission, should you choose to accept it, is to get tests to pass.
+Your mission, should you choose to accept it, is to get its tests (in `tests/strings-test.js`) to pass.

-Before anything else, make sure that you've installed the required dependencies.
-Just run `npm install`.
-(If that doesn't work and you're not using the Learn IDE, make sure you have [Node.js and npm](https://nodejs.org/en/download/) installed.)

 You can run the tests using the `learn` command in your terminal or the Learn IDE.
 Give that a go now.